Girl scouts site redesign

 context

-Difficult site to traverse
+Difficult to navigate

 For Girl Scouts of the USA staff, membership site is the central hub for all things related to registration.
 Staff struggled to find resources on the site and staff couldn't keep up with updates.
 A redesign was needed.